 The first thing you should do is complete the FAFSA.
 Many parents feel that they should not fill out this form because they think that they will not receive any aid.
 The only way to know either way is to fill out the FAFSA.
 The loans from the Federal Direct Loan program are only awarded based upon this form.
 Students can be eligible for the following federal loans by completing their FAFSA:

 There are grants that are also awarded based on the FAFSA form.
 Most grants are awards that students do not need to pay back unless students do not complete the specifications of the grant program.
 The grants that students can be eligible for upon completion of the FAFSA are:

 Because many questions were eliminated from the FAFSA, the New Jersey Higher Education Student Assistance Authority (HESAA), has asked students to fill out additional information in order to determine eligibility for state aid.
 You can go to www.hesaa.org to fill out that additional information.

 There are times when the loans and grants offered from the Federal and State governments are not enough.
-That is when a parent can apply for a Parent PLUS loan or apply for an alternative loan.
+That is when a parent can apply for a Parent PLUS loan or apply for a Private Educational Loans.
 These loans allow a parent to borrow up to an institution’s Estimated Cost of Attendance.

 Discussing A Student’s Financial Package

 There are times parents would like to discuss their student’s financial aid package with a counselor.
 We would be happy to speak to you, however your student must come to our office and sign a FERPA information release form for us.
 The reason for this is that the Family Educational Rights and Privacy Act (FERPA) prohibits educational institutions from disclosing information regarding the student to any entity other than that student without their written consent.

 Why Is There A Difference Between The Estimated Cost of Attendance And The Tuition, Fees, Room And Board?